 I think the original photo was taken a little further around the bay, which would correspond to the location used for the Beau Rivage Hotel – so it was probably taken from the garden there.

-I think the Beau Rivage is actually a private property rather than a hotel, so I won’t tell you exactly where it is as you aren’t able to access it, but you can find the white fencing on the Boulevard du Décollé, which the Larkins drive past in the rain.
+I think the Beau Rivage is actually a private property rather than a hotel, so I won’t tell you exactly where it is on this road, as you aren’t able to access it – but you can find the white fencing on the Boulevard du Décollé, which the Larkins drive past in the rain.

 Of course, as it’s not really a hotel, there’s no Hotel Beau Rivage sign over the gateway and the entrance looks completely different to how it looked in the TV show, but the interesting brickwork of the property makes it possible to find if you’re eagle-eyed.